-The Department of Health (DOH) and the Department of Social Welfare and Development (DSWD) - As co-implementing agencies, the DSWD, through the Kalahi-CIDSS National Program Management Office (KC-NPMO), and the DOH shall be responsible in project and fund management; monitoring and provision of technical assistance to regional offices and LGU teams; coordination with the National Technical Working Group (NTWG), oversight agencies and other programs and units within the DSWD and DOH Central Offices; and consolidation and submission of reports to the Inter-agency Task Force on Zero Hunger (IATF-ZH) and World Bank.
-DSWD and DOH shall work closely with the IATF-ZH and the members of the NTWG in the development of program policies and guidelines to be used by the DSWD and DOH local teams during implementation.
+The Department of Health (DOH) and the Department of Social Welfare and Development (DSWD) - As co-implementing agencies, the DOH and DSWD, through the Kalahi-CIDSS National Program Management Office (KC-NPMO), shall be responsible in project and fund management; monitoring and provision of technical assistance to regional offices and LGU teams; coordination with the National Technical Working Group (NTWG), oversight agencies and other programs and units within the DOH and DSWD Central Offices; and consolidation and submission of reports to the Inter-agency Task Force on Zero Hunger (IATF-ZH) and World Bank.
+DOH and DSWD shall work closely with the IATF-ZH and the members of the NTWG in the development of program policies and guidelines to be used by the DOH and DSWD local teams during implementation.

 Department of Science and Technology-Food and Nutrition Research Institute (DOST-FNRI) - shall provide technical guidance and oversight in the development and conduct of monitoring, evaluation, and learning mechanisms of the project.
-It will work closely with the DSWD and DOH in designing studies and conduct of activities that will facilitate knowledge building and management.
+It will work closely with the DOH and DSWD in designing studies and conduct of activities that will facilitate knowledge building and management.

-Department of Agriculture (DA) - will have the technical oversight on the design of livelihood support projects.
-Livelihood projects will be included in the menu of community sub-projects by target communities.
-In coordination with KC-RPMOs, the DA shall provide technical assistance and training to those communities who will have livelihood as their sub-projects and ensure that these communities will be able to develop viable and sustainable alternative sources of food to support the nutrition targets of their families.
+Department of Agriculture (DA) - will have the technical oversight on the design of livelihood support projects which may be proposed and/or included in the LGU targets.
+In coordination with the DOH, the DA shall provide technical assistance and training to those communities who will have livelihood as their sub-projects and ensure that these communities will be able to develop viable and sustainable alternative sources of food to support the nutrition targets of their families.

-Department of Interior and Local Government (DILG) - will work closely with the DSWD and DOH in capacitating the LGUs in ensuring that nutrition concerns and targets are included in the long-term programs of the LGUs.
+Department of Interior and Local Government (DILG) - will work closely with the DOH and DSWD in capacitating the LGUs in ensuring that nutrition concerns and targets are included in the long-term programs of the LGUs.
 It will develop policy guidelines to enable the LGUs to ensure the sustainability of health and nutrition programming at the local level.